Switchdoctorstu/StuPiMo/README.md

 There are a few Wemo Emulators out there - FAUXMO etc. but i couldn't be bothered to learn python and so needed one written in C.

+This code allows a set of relays attached to teh Pi's GPIO ports to be controlled from a 'Smarthome' controller like Alexa or Google Home.

+It does this by emulating a Wemo device on the network and responding to UPNP requests from the controller.

 **Stuart's Alexa to Raspberry Pi interface**